Secrets and passwords

 Custom Tomcat error pages

 Tomcat error pages should be disabled in protection or mapped to generic pages.
 Pages useful in development or testing (showing stack trace error messages) must not be enabled in production.
+Alternatively, it is recommended to deploy a Reverse Proxy in front of Ubisecure applications as described in this page.

 Tomcat version number masking